 Never accept an inspection from someone who calls at the door that you’re not expecting.
 At best it’s a scam and you’ll lose your money, at worst they could tamper with your gas installation putting you in danger.

 The rubber tube that connects the gas bottle comes with it’s own expiry date.
-Take a look now at the date on the tube.
 If the inspection is due soon, ask to change the tubes too and get it included in the price quote.

-If the installation passes the inspection you’ll be given a certificate.
-If not the company will inform you what needs fixing.
-In extreme cases of danger, the company may seal the installation and you won’t be able to use it.
+Installations that pass the inspection will be certified.
+If your installation doesn’t pass the test the company will inform you what needs fixing.
+In cases of imminent danger, the installation will be sealed and you won’t be able to use it.